LCCP TIMES

 TO ACTIVE MILITARY FAMILIES,

-MEMBERS OF LCPC, and for 2nd Child ENROLLED.
+DISCOUNTS FOR MEMBERS OF LCPC, or for 2nd Child ENROLLED.

 Rates reflect full days, 3/4 days and half days.